ouchitaikoproject/OuchiTaikoProject/README.md

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

-**Important:** The SVG files are provided at the correct scale and should NOT be resized.
+**Important:** The SVG files are provided in the download are the correct scale and should **NOT** be resized.
 The drum dimensions are precisely calculated to work with the sensor housings and other non-scalable components.
+If you try and make the drum smaller, other parts will not fit later on during the project.

-To verify the SVG files are at the correct scale before cutting, check that the 14 mounting holes in the drum base measure exactly **6mm** in diameter.
+Verify the SVG files are at the correct scale before cutting by referencing the stated dimensions in the file.
+Another quick way top check is to ensure that 14 mounting holes in the drum base for the rubber grommet bolts all measure exactly **6mm** in diameter in template the you're going to use to cut.

-**No CNC access?** Ask a friend, local shop, or check if your area has a Makerspace.
-Alternatively, print the SVG files full-size across multiple sheets (ensure your printer is set to 100% scale / "Actual Size"), overlay the paper on your wood as a template, and cut and drill by hand.
+**No Laser cutter or CNC access?** No worries - there re other options.
+Ask a friend, local shop, or check if your area has a Makerspace.
+Alternatively, you can print the SVG files full-size across multiple sheets (ensure your printer is set to 100% scale / "Actual Size"), overlay the paper on your wood as a template, and cut and drill by hand.
+Double check that your printed templates are sized properly before cutting or drilling anything.

 ### **B: Prepare the Wood**